 Sean Griffey (07:46)

-gauging the market, talking to different people, understanding our valuation, like what we thought a fair valuation was, what we could go.
-And when Falfurious came, we liked them immediately, not just from the standpoint of they get our business, but culturally, like they might be the smartest people in the room, but they never act like it, right?
-And there's a lot of private equity people where they come in and they feel like they're smarter.
+But before we’d done that, I had been spending a lot of time gauging the market, talking to different people, understanding our valuation, what we thought a fair valuation was . . .
+And when Falfurious came, we liked them immediately, not just from the standpoint of “they get our business.”
+But culturally, they might be the smartest people in the room, but they never act like it, right?
+And there's a lot of private equity people that come in and feel like they're smarter than you and that they know your business and industry more than you and that they can run the business.
+And we really just loved the approach that Falfurious had, and we knew it would be a cultural fit.
+The hardest part though was, is it a fair offer?
+Without getting real market feedback, we didn't know if this would be fair offer.

-about the offer advisors and different things.
-And I think there was a standpoint of like, well, you might be able to get a couple million more if you go to market, but you would A, have to hire a bunch of advisors who would take a cut of that, a cut of that couple million more.
-You'd have to run a process that's gonna be really time consuming and draining.
-And then you might end up with a
+So, we talked to a number of folks about the offer, advisors and different things.
+And there was a standpoint of like, well, you might be able to get a couple million more if you go to market, but you would have to hire a bunch of advisors who would take a cut of that couple million more.
+You'd have to run a process that's going to be really time consuming and draining.
+And then you might end up with a buyer that will give you say five or six million dollars more, but you may hate them.

-buyer that will say give you five, six million dollars more, but you may hate them.
-And so then you're have this real, sort of moral view of like, how much is it worth to sell the business to someone you don't like? we at the time just decided, let's not go through any of that.
+So, then you're have this real, sort of moral view of like, how much is it worth to sell the business to someone you don't like?
+We at the time just decided, “let's not go through any of that.”
 We've got the perfect partner in front of us.
 We've got more than a fair offer.
 There might be someone willing to write a crazier check, but not materially crazier.
-And we're going to end up in a home we don't like. so we ended up with Falfurious mostly for cultural reasons.
+And we're going to end up in a home we don't like.

+So, we ended up with Falfurious mostly for cultural reasons.
 I see now other co-founders that end up taking the biggest check and the wrong home.
 And I see how miserable they are over time.
-And I'm very grateful, you know, the people who pushed us.
+And I'm very grateful to the people who pushed us to go with the right home.

 Elizabeth Shea (10:19)